 Things MIGHT get a little bit messy after cooking cheese sticks.
 Cheese sticks might leak a bit of cheese, so be aware there might be a LITTLE bit to clean up afterward.
 However, it’s actually very easy to clean so don’t worry!

 What I discovered during cooking testing different foods in air fryers is that many foods (especially meats) like chicken wings tend to leave behind a fair amount of grease & fat after cooking

 What’s especially great about mozzarella cheese sticks is that they don’t.
-While you’ll find a few crumbs and leaked cheese you’ll need to clean up afterwards, it’s not bad.
+While you’ll find a few crumbs and leaked cheese you’ll need to clean up afterward, it’s not bad.

 To keep the leaked cheese to a minimum don’t cook them past 4 minutes.
 After 4 minutes I saw much more cheese leaking out of the sticks into the bottom of the basket.

-Either way, clean up is really easy only take a minute or two.
+Either way, clean up is really easy only takes a minute or two.